mqmanan/CreatureCare/README.md

 Once logged in, the user sees a welcome screen that displays their username & the functionalities of the applicaiton (including stretch goals).

 For now, the main functionalities for the user is the `Add Patient` & `Schedule Appointment` features.
-The user is able to add a pet (only under their profile only) and schedule an appointment (only for their pets).
+The user is able to add a pet & schedule an appointment (but only for their pets).

-To view the list of pets they added into the application, a user can see their profile at `Profile` which will also show them a list of their pets.
+To view the list of pets they added, a user can see their profile at `Profile` which will also show them a list of their pets.
 (Future stretch goals includes an appointment list for each pet here.)

 ### Admins

 Along with being able to `Add Patient` & `Schedule Appointment`, Admins are able to see a list of all patients and appointments from every user.
 They are also able to `Edit Patient`, `Delete Patient`, & `Add Patient` -- for any user.
 (Future stretch goals includes an Edit & Delete functions for appointments.)

 Currently, there is a search function under `Appointment Tracker` that is being worked on.
-(Futre stretch goals includes implementing a similar search bar under `Patient Records`.)
+(Futre stretch goals includes implementing a similar search bar or a filters select menu under `Patient Records`.)